BelledonneCommunications/linphone-android/README.md

 ## To build liblinphone for Android, you must:

-1. Download the Android sdk (API 25 at least) with platform-tools and tools updated to latest revision, then add both 'tools' and 'platform-tools' folders in your path.
+1. Download the Android sdk (API 25.2.3 at max) with platform-tools and tools updated to latest revision, then add both 'tools' and 'platform-tools' folders in your path.

 2. Download the Android ndk (version r11c or 13b) from google and add it to your path (no symlink !!!).